-Ritsumeikan Asia Pacific University (the University) holds "freedom, peace, and humanity," "international mutual understanding," and "the future shape of the Asia Pacific region" as its basic ideals.
+Ritsumeikan Asia Pacific University (the University) holds "freedom, peace, and humanity," "international mutual understanding," and "creation of the future of the Asia Pacific" as its basic ideals.
 On July 21, 2006 the Ritsumeikan Charter was established to present the guiding principles in founding an academy of multiculturalism through international mutual understanding and to strive for developing human resources playing active roles as global citizens that uphold justice and ethics.